Prince Mired Visits Disabled Soldiers In Amman, Zarqa

-Amman, Mar.
-20 (Petra) - His Royal Highness Prince Mired bin Raad, President of the Hashemite Commission for Disabled Soldiers (HCDS), visited on Wednesday disabled soldiers in the Amman and Zarqa governorates, as part of an annual Ramadan campaign organized by the commission in collaboration with several supporting organizations.
+(MENAFN- Jordan Times) AMMAN - HH Prince Mired, the president of the Hashemite Commission for Disabled Soldiers, visited on Wednesday a number of military personnel in the governorates of Amman and Zarqa, as part of the blessed month of Ramadan campaign carried out annually by the Commission in cooperation with various supporting entities.

-During these visits, Prince Mired personally inspected the well-being and living conditions of the injured soldiers, while attentively listening to their suggestions and needs regarding the services provided by the commission to them and their families.
-He commended their remarkable sacrifices in safeguarding the nation's security and stability.
+Prince Mired checked during the visit on the health and living conditions of the injured military personnel, listened to their suggestions and demands regarding the services provided by the commission, praising the sacrifices made by these brave individuals in the service of the nation and the preservation of its security and stability, the Jordan News Agency, Petra, reported.

-The commission routinely conducts such visits across various governorates to maintain continuous communication with injured military personnel, ensuring their needs are understood, their conditions monitored, and efforts are made to enhance their quality of life.
+The commission conducts a series of periodic visits as part of its keenness to maintain constant communication with the injured military personnel in various governorates, to identify their needs, and monitor their conditions.

-The injured soldiers expressed deep gratitude for this compassionate initiative, acknowledging its positive impact on their morale and that of their families during the holy month.
+For their part, the injured military personnel voiced their gratitude and appreciation to the commission, His Majesty King Abdullah and HRH Crown Prince Hussein for this generous gesture.

 Legal Disclaimer: